Recovering unbiased CMB polarization maps using modern ground-based experiments with minimal assumptions about atmospheric emission: Polarized mapmaking for ground-based experiments

 \section{Polarized mapmaking for ground-based experiments}

 We focus hereafter on unpolarized atmospheric emission as the only relevant systematic effect and aim exclusively to recover the polarized sky signals from the data.

-For this purpose, we study and compare three approaches corresponding to varying degrees of knowledge and assumptions about the atmospheric signal: \begin{enumerate} \item A \emph{minimal} model where we only assume that the atmospheric contamination is the same for both detectors of any orthogonal pair in the focal plane (c.f. \autoref{sec:minimal-model}). \item A \emph{statistical} model based on the down-weighting approach where we assume that the combined noise covariance Eq.~\eqref{eq:combined-noise-covariance}, accounting for both instrumental noise and atmospheric fluctuations, can be described as stationary over defined time intervals, with the noise power spectral density (PSD) derived from the TOD itself (c.f. \autoref{sec:statistical-model}). \item An \emph{idealized} case where we assume that the atmospheric contribution is perfectly known.
-In the formalism of \autoref{sec:ml-solution}, this corresponds to $\Sigma_a \rightarrow 0$ and $a \rightarrow \bar{a}$, and the ML solution is simply the standard estimate in the absence of any atmospheric contamination, since it can be readily subtracted:
+For this purpose, we study and compare three approaches corresponding to varying degrees of knowledge and assumptions about the atmospheric signal: \begin{enumerate} \item A \emph{minimal} model where we only assume that the atmospheric contamination is the same for both detectors of any orthogonal pair in the focal plane (cf. Sec.~\ref{sec:minimal-model}). \item A \emph{statistical} model based on the downweighting approach where we assume that the combined noise covariance \eqref{eq:combined-noise-covariance}, accounting for both instrumental noise and atmospheric fluctuations, can be described as stationary over defined time intervals, with the noise power spectral density (PSD) derived from the TOD itself (cf. Sec.~\ref{sec:statistical-model}). \item An \emph{idealized} case where we assume that the atmospheric contribution is perfectly known.
+In the formalism of Sec.~\ref{sec:ml-solution}, this corresponds to $\Sigma_a \rightarrow 0$ and $a \rightarrow \bar{a}$, and the ML solution is simply the standard estimate in the absence of any atmospheric contamination, since it can be readily subtracted:

 While this case is unattainable in practice, it does provide a valuable statistical benchmark. \end{enumerate}